roleohibachi/forumslader-enhancements/README.md

 # 7 Jan 2020
 Fixed soldering iron (bad power cable).
 Soldered leads.
 BT pinout corresponds to [this](https://components101.com/sites/default/files/component_pin/HM10-Pinout.png), mounted with the antenna toward the FS.
 Be careful, I think I got a twist in the wires or possibly put black to power and red to ground or something.
 Just verify the pins carefully.
 Be aware it's a 3.3v VCC.
 I/O with arduino via USB will require a level shifter (ordered 1/8, delivery expected 1/11)

+# 25 Jan 2020 or so
+Connected level shifter, works great.
+Using arduino nano (5v from usb) on the HV side, 3.3v from FS on the LV side.
+SoftwareSerial works to receive data at 57600 baud.
+Haven't tried sending yet.
+Next step: use Serial techniques from weather station build to make a parsing library.